-The Company has specific expectations to ensure that animals are humanely slaughtered in our global network of approved abattoirs.
-These expectations are based on objective measurement systems that are aligned with recognized national and international standards such as the North American Meat Institute and the World Organization for Animal Health.
-The abattoirs on our approved supplier list are
+The Company has specific expectations to ensure that animals are humanely slaughtered in our global network of approved slaughterhouses, enforced through independent audits of key welfare indicators.
+These objective measurement systems are aligned with recognized national and international standards such as the North American Meat Institute and the World Organization for Animal Health.